So you have decided to become a freelancer.

 What does it mean to be a freelancer?

-But no, they aren’t the same.
 The idea itself that freelancing is a business creates a whole lot of difference.
 The problem here is that many people operate a freelance businesses like an employee.

 Before we discuss the nitty-gritty, remember this: